BaihaiAI/IDP/docs/compile-deploy-from-source.md

 ### Windows additional build dependencies

-require x86_64-pc-windows-msvc target, can't compile with windows-gnu target
+x86_64-pc-windows-msvc target is required.
+Compiling with windows-gnu target will not be successful.

 Follow [Visual Studio guide to install msvc](https://learn.microsoft.com/en-us/windows/dev-environment/rust/setup#install-visual-studio-recommended-or-the-microsoft-c-build-tools)

 ### macOS

-macOS can't use system bundle's python3 because it's static linked and no dylib, you can install python3 with dylib from conda/miniconda3/brew.
+For macOS，you can't use the python3 that comes with the system because it's static linked and no dylib.
+You can install python3 with dylib from conda/miniconda3/brew.

 copy .cargo/config.toml and edit it to where your python installed
 ```shell